How to Fuel Your Body Properly for Endurance Cycling

 What to Eat Before a Long Ride

 What you should eat before a long cycling event or training ride will largely depend on how early you wake up before the actual event.
-If you are starting at 6am then waking up at 3am just to eat a full size breakfast is likely not possible.
-Most cyclist will want to eat one to two hours before the ride and should be eating a small meal consisting mainly of carbohydrates with little protein and fat.
+If you are starting at 6am then waking up at 3am just to eat a full-size breakfast is likely not possible.
+Most cyclists will want to eat one to two hours before the ride and should be eating a small meal consisting mainly of carbohydrates with little protein and fat.
 You should have a goal of around .5-1 grams of carbohydrates per kg of body weight if you are eating within that window.

 - 1 Hour or Less Before